framptonjs/frampton.js/README.md

 ### Frampton.Mouse

-The Mouse package only exports one function the Mouse function.
+The Mouse package only exports one function, the Mouse function.
 It takes an optional first parameter of a DomNode.
 If no parameter is passed in the function will return an object whose EventStreams and Behaviors are relative to the window, otherwise they will be relative to the DomNode passed in.

 ```
-var mouse = Mouse();
+var mouse = Frampton.Mouse();

 var div = document.getElementById('my-id');
-var relativeMouse = Mouse(div);
+var relativeMouse = Frampton.Mouse(div);

 // An EventStream of all clicks
 mouse.clicks